jan-dh/translator/README.md

 # Translator plugin for Craft CMS 3.x

-A translation field for Craft CMS to add translatable text snippets to entries, channels, globals.
+A translation field for Craft CMS to add translatable text snippets from your templates to entries, channels, globals.

 ![Screenshot](resources/img/translator.svg)